(Still editing this post...)

 16. Asking for files years later

-Similar to log in information clients often misplace files you send them.
-I always keep files on my computer, even from projects years ago and I make sure to back up my files on multiple external hard drives.
+from projects years ago and I make sure to back up my files on multiple

 - Always send a soft copy to a client once a design is approve.
 If your client is overseas or not accessible, uploading a "shared" raw file is the best option.
 Uploading artworks via online is always a gamble.
 You might not know who can access files via these sites.
 Some clients send links to other people and the net is NEVER a private place. expect your link and artworks to be seen or uploaded by somebody else... oh well...